MrWolfZ/FinanceSpeechRecognition/README.md

 Here are some examples that are understood by the program:

-"spent 15 dollars at wall mart for entertainment 3 days ago"
+- spent 15 dollars at wall mart for entertainment 3 days ago

-"spent 6.42 at wall mart for groceries yesterday"
+- spent 6.42 at wall mart for groceries yesterday

-"spent 8 euros for dining out at restaurant on August 7th"
+- spent 8 euros for dining out at restaurant on August 7th